 Each Eligible Member is entitled to one vote.
-The affirmative vote of at least a majority of the Eligible Members present in person or by valid proxy at the Special Meeting is required to approve the Mutual Holding Company Plan.
+The affirmative vote of at least a majority of the Eligible Members present in person or by valid proxy at the Special Meeting is required to approve the Plan.
+The affirmative vote of at least a two-thirds majority of the Eligible Members present in person or by valid proxy at the Special Meeting is required to approve the Amended and Restated Articles.
 A quorum is required at the Special Meeting and shall consist of at least ten (10) Eligible Members in person at the Special Meeting.
-Approval of the Plan by the requisite vote of the Eligible Members is a condition to, and is required for, consummation of the Restructuring.
+Approval of the Plan and the Amended and Restated Articles by the requisite votes of the Eligible Members is a condition to, and is required for, consummation of the Restructuring.